lyoshenka/jekyll-rake-cli/README.md

 ## Commands

 ```
-rake default             # List all tasks
-rake edit                # Open existing post in editor
-rake fixids              # Fill in missing post ids
-rake ls                  # List latest posts
+ls                  # List latest posts
-rake new                 # Create a new post with the given title and open it in the editor
+new                 # Create a new post with the given title and open it in the editor
-rake preview             # Build and serve site locally
-rake push                # Commit to git and push
+edit                # Open existing post in editor

-rake redate              # Change the date on a post
+rename              # Change the title of a post
-rake rename              # Change the title of a post
+redate              # Change the date on a post
-rake retime              # Change the time on a post
+retime              # Change the time on a post
-rake retouch             # Touch last 20 posts so "rake ls" lists them in date order
+retouch             # Touch last 20 posts so "rake ls" lists them in date order

-rake tag                 # Add tag
-rake tags                # List tags
+tags                # List tags
+tag                 # Add tag
-rake untag               # Remove tag
+untag               # Remove tag

+preview             # Build and serve site locally
+push                # Commit to git and push

+fixids              # Fill in missing post ids
 ```